prakharmrsl/easypcceo.github.io/pages/gaming-keypad/gaming-keypad.md

 If you're looking for all of the benefits of a traditional gaming keyboard without the bulk, the Logitech G13 is the gaming keypad for you.

 The G13 has four sections: the wrist and palm rest, the keypad, the analog mini-joystick, and a display.
-It connects to your computer via a 7 foot long USB 2.0 cable.
+It connects to your computer via a 7 foot long [USB 2.0](https://www.diffen.com/difference/USB_2.0_vs_USB_3.0){: target="_blank"} cable.

 Your fingers naturally rest in the proper position thanks to this keypad's ergonomic design.
 Each key is contoured, and the default WASD keys have bumps to help you locate them with touch rather than sight.
 Unlike the Razer Orbweaver, these bumps are easily noticeable.

 Also unlike the Orbweaver, this keypad's backlighting color is entirely customizable.

-The LCD screen can be used for macro recording, and monitoring your CPU and RAM usage.
+The LCD screen can be used for macro recording, and monitoring your [CPU](https://www.webopedia.com/TERM/C/CPU.html){: target="_blank"} and RAM usage.
 You can also use it as a stopwatch, or as an RSS reader.

 The device is not plug and play.
 It comes with a software disc that you'll need to use to install drivers.